http://www.wired.com/2014/07/this-peanut-shaped-building-was-designed-by-computers/

 The hope, says Menges, is that this process can bring out the best in both humans and computers.

-“In comparison to man-made constructions, natural biological constructions exhibit a significantly higher degree of geometric complexity,” explains Achim Menges, a professor at the ICD.
+an optimal shape.“In comparison to man-made constructions, natural biological constructions exhibit a significantly higher degree of geometric complexity,” explains Achim Menges, a professor at the ICD.
 For the exhibition hall, he points to the Sea Urchin and sand dollar as inspiration.
 A sea urchin’s modular skeletal system is joined by microscopic interlocking stereom, a calcium-carbonate material.
 Sand Dollars also have microscopic joints, which closely resembles the function of the man-made interlocking finger joints used in the exhibition hall structure.

 The 7,600 joints are invisible from outside, but once inside, you see them hooking into each other like puzzle pieces.
 These joints are responsible for the bulk of the hall’s structural stability.
 Menges adds that the complexity of these teeth could only be accomplished through a seven-axis fabrication set up.